e-nable/Assembler/README.md

 Prerequisites
 =========
 OpenScad as ran on command line.
+Download from openscad.org

 On a 'headless' server, you may need to set up a virtual container for the program to render into.
+The code below is to be ran on the command line before you run the comand line openscad.
+It may not work on your server.
+A google search found this example, your system may need something else.

 Xvfb :5 -screen 0 800x600x24 &
 export DISPLAY=:5